mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 What this guide will cover:

 - Installing WANdisco Fusion using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Using the 'wandocker' tool to deploy a pre-configured Hadoop Sandbox based on HDP 2.6.5.
 - Integrating WANdisco Fusion with Azure Databricks.
 - Performing a sample data migration.